Lexus ES: 2001–2003

 Production occurred between July 2001 and September 2004 at the Tsutsumi plant in Toyota, Aichi, supplemented until December 2002 with Toyota Motor Kyushu's Miyata plant.
 The Toyota-badged Windom version was launched in Japan in August 2001.
 In January 2003, production started at the Higashi Fuji plant at Susono, Shizuoka, lasting until the XV30 ended production in February 2006.

 The cabin was fitted with California Walnut wood trim on the front dashboard, center console, and doors as well as exterior puddle lamps, floor-well lighting, chrome door handles, an electric rear sunblind, and rear-view mirrors that would automatically tilt downward in reverse gear.
-Available options, including a power rear sunshade, rain-sensing windshield wipers, a DVD-based navigation system, and a Mark Levinson premium stereo system, were similar to features on the flagship LS 430 sedan.
+Available options, including a power rear sunshade, rain-sensing windshield wipers, a DVD-based navigation system, and a 240 watt Mark Levinson premium stereo system with a six-disc CD player, they were similar to features on the flagship LS 430 sedan.

 Other features included a drive-by-wire electronic throttle, a five-speed automatic transmission, anti-lock brakes with electronic brake-force distribution and brake assist as well as electronic stability and traction control systems.
 The fourth generation ES was built in Kyūshū and Toyota, Aichi, Japan.

 ES sales sold 71,450 units its first year, making it the best-selling luxury car in the United States.
 Throughout its production run, the fourth generation ES was Lexus' best-selling sedan, and outsold only in the Lexus model range by the RX luxury utility vehicle.

 U.S. National Highway Traffic Safety Administration (NHTSA) crash test results in 2003 rated the ES 300 the maximum five stars in the Frontal Driver, Frontal Passenger, and Side Driver categories, and four stars in the Side Rear Passenger and Rollover categories.

 The catalogue photos of the Japanese-spec XV30 series Windom were shot on location in New York City, United States.
 The original owner's manual included a photo of the automobile with the Twin Towers of the World Trade Center in the background.
 However, the Twin Towers were destroyed in the September 11 attacks, which occurred less than a month after the model's JDM launch.
 Within a month of the attacks, Toyota issued a revised owner's manual, this time with the Twin Towers digitally erased.